Ada-Developers-Academy/core-about-ada/being-an-adie/roundtables.md

 ## Roundtable Attendance

 Roundtable attendance is required.
-Please refer to the [Attendance](./attendance.md) documentation for the full details.
 The attendance requirement are:

 - Cannot miss more than 15% of class.
 - There will be a [Learning Plan](./learning-plans.md) after 5 days of excused absence or 3 days unexcused to address any concerns.